vaibhavvikas/stay-sorted-go/README.md

 - /api/users/:user_pid: returns details for the specific user
 - /api/houses/create: create a listing for a specific property
 - /api/houses/:house_pid: returns details for a specific property (requires used to be logged in)
+- /api/houses: returns a list of all houses.

 ### ToDo:
 - /api/houses/search: searches for properties based on location and amenities
-- /api/houses: returns a list of all houses.
-- /api/houses/:id: returns details for a specific house.
+- Reservations related api

 ## License
 Stay-Sorted is licensed under the MIT License.
 See the LICENSE file for more information.